-The Company is required to make quarterly amortization payments on the Term Loan B facility (commencing with the fiscal quarter ending June 30, 2017), each equal to 0.25% of the original principal amount of the loans under the Term Loan B facility.
+The Company is required to make quarterly amortization payments on the Term Loan B facility (commencing with the fiscal quarter ending December 31, 2017), each equal to 0.25% of the original principal amount of the loans under the Term Loan B facility.

-Voluntary prepayments of the Term Loan B facility in connection with a Repricing Transaction (as defined in the Credit Agreement) on or prior to six months after the Effective Date will be subject to a call premium of 1.0%.
+Voluntary prepayments of the Term Loan B facility in connection with a Repricing Transaction (as defined in the Credit Agreement) on or prior to six months after the date of the Amendment will be subject to a call premium of 1.0%.
 Otherwise, outstanding loans under the Term Loan B facility may be voluntarily prepaid at any time without premium or penalty.